CrescentRR/GoARacle/GoARacle/README.txt

 -Press the "Select Seed" button, then path to the location of your seed.
 Navigate to your seed (pnach) file and confirm your choice.

+-Confirm whether you would like to see "Path of Light" hints or not in the following box.

 -When you collect a report (or the GoA map if you want to use it), click on the respective report to get a quiz on the location of it.

 -Answer the quiz correctly to see the hint.